 So we find that following finding of Sen is not valid – “When given the same care as males, females tend to have better survival rates than males” may be true after birth but his theory that “Women seem to be, on the whole, more resistant to disease and in general hardier than men, an advantage they enjoy not only after they are forty years old but also at the beginning of life, especially during the months immediately following birth, and even in the womb”.

 Simply because women survive more after birth we cannot conclude that they survive more even in the womb unless specific biological experiments were carried out.
-In Fact, Steven and his team’s research that can be found here showed biological reasons for death of female fetus in womb.
+In Fact, Steven and his team’s research that can be found here showed biological reasons for the death of a female fetus in the womb.

 So in his theory (based on works of sociologists), Sen illustrated that in China and in India the sex ratio was at 0.94 whereas in some other countries that received equal care for women and men the ratio was 1.05.
 Thus he calculated 11% shortage of females in these two countries from the ideal ratio and calculated the 100 million number.
 It is worthy to mention here that UN Gender Gap Report, 2016 now considers 1.06 (M:F) to be statistically acceptable gender ratio at birth.
 So a country that has 943 females per 1000 males should be considered to have correct gender ratio at birth through natural selection and without any female feticide.
 In fact, this also forces us to conclude that in countries where we find more females per males most probably have prevalent male feticide that no one talks about.